thecarp/dactyl-keyboard/doc/options-wrist-rest-mounts.md

 #### Section <a id="blocks-plinth-side-position">`position`</a>

 Where to place the block.
-This entire section is ignored in the `case-side` style of anchoring.
+This entire section is ignored in the `main-side` style of anchoring.

 ##### Parameter <a id="blocks-plinth-side-position-anchor">`anchor`</a>

 An alias referring to a feature that anchors the block.
-Whereas the case-side mount is typically anchored to a key, the plinth-side mount is typically anchored to a named point on the plinth.
+Whereas the main-side mount is typically anchored to a key, the plinth-side mount is typically anchored to a named point on the plinth.

 ##### Parameter <a id="blocks-plinth-side-position-offset">`offset`</a>